sanket-rc/Image_Classification_And_Autoscaling/README.md

 Autoscaling, sometimes also called automatic scaling, is a method used in cloud computing that dynamically adjusts the number of computational resources in a server farm - typically measured by the number of active servers - automatically based on the load on the farm.
 AWS Auto Scaling is a service that assists organizations in supervising AWS-based software and infrastructure.
 The service automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
 Using AWS Auto Scaling, you maintain optimal application performance and availability, even when workloads are periodic, unpredictable, or continuously changing.
 The overall benefit of auto scaling is that it eliminates the need to respond manually in real-time to traffic spikes that merit new resources and instances by automatically changing the active number of servers.

 The benefits of auto-scaling include-
-•Better fault tolerance: Auto-scaling helps in determining and detecting which of the instances present on the server is unhealthy.
+1) Better fault tolerance: Auto-scaling helps in determining and detecting which of the instances present on the server is unhealthy.
 Once established, the unhealthy instance is quickly terminated, and another healthy instance is sent as a replacement for the unhealthy one.
-•Better availability: Auto-scaling helps in ensuring that the application has the right amount of capacity for handling the current traffic demand
+2) Better availability: Auto-scaling helps in ensuring that the application has the right amount of capacity for handling the current traffic demand
-•Better cost management: Auto-scaling can dynamically increase and decrease the capacity as required.
+3) Better cost management: Auto-scaling can dynamically increase and decrease the capacity as required.
 With auto-scaling, one can launch instances when needed and also terminate these when they are not required.

 In this project we have two queues associated with auto scaling.
 One of them is Terminate Request Queue and the other is Terminate Confirm Queue.